 certificate is required.
 When the sFlowTrend-Pro service is first

-started, a default certificate will be installed.
-If possible,
+started, a default certificate will be installed with a

 It is possible to configure a different certificate to use for the server, if for example, you wish to use a certificate signed by a local enterprise certificate authority.
 To do so, you will need to use the command keytool, which is included with the Java Development Kit (JDK), available from Oracle or the OpenJDK.